Refractive Surgery: LASIK and SMILE treatment

-How is LASIK Surgery Performed ?
+How is Laser Surgery Performed ?

-The surgery is performed under topical local anaesthetic eye drops with a pre-operative oral sedative tablet (10mg temazepam).
-The creation of the corneal flap is with the Intralase Femtosecond laser delivering micro-pulses through a glass cone resting upon the eye.

-Beneath the surface of the eye a thin tissue flap is created in about 10-18 seconds.
+The surgery is performed under topical local anesthetic eye drops with a pre-operative oral sedative tablet (10mg temazepam).
+The creation of the corneal flap is with the Femtosecond laser, creating a thin tissue flap in about 10-18 seconds.

-There are no mechanical blades used in this surgery.
-The flap is then lifted and the second Excimer laser is then used to reshape the cornea to within a few thousands of a millimeter !
+There are no blades used in this surgery.
+The flap is then lifted and the second Excimer laser is then used to reshape the cornea to within a thousandth of a millimeter !

-The Excimer laser has a tracking device with the ability to follow eye movements up to 200 times per second; ensuring accurate delivery of treatment.
+The Excimer laser has a tracking device with the ability to follow eye movements up to 200 times per second; insuring accurate delivery of treatment.
 Once locked onto the eye’s pupil and treatment is over in 3 to 8 seconds.
 The flap is finally repositioned and stabilized.

 Are your eyes suitable for laser surgery?

-LASIK Refractive surgery is suitable in 90% of patients with stable refractive errors, who are over the age of 21 years.
+Refractive surgery is suitable in 90% of patients with stable refractive errors, who are over the age of 21 years.

 At your consultation a comprehensive ocular examination is necessary to ensure patients are suitable for laser surgery.

-25 Years of History
+35 Years of History

-Professor Ioannis Pallikaris, in 1986, coined the term, “laser in situ keratomileusis (LASIK) for Eye Surgery that involves the creation of a thin corneal flap and by using the Excimer laser, reshapes the corneal tissue under the flap to correct the eyes refraction.
+Professor Ioannis Pallikaris, in 1986, coined the term, “laser in situ keratomileusis (LASIK) for Eye Surgery that involves the creation of a thin corneal flap and by using the Eximer laser, reshapes the corneal tissue under the flap to correct the eyes refraction.